anampartho/notes/Notes/DSA/Data Structures/Recursion.md

 ### Tail Recursion

 If a function calls itself, and the recursive call is the last statement of that function and no other operation is remaining, then it is called a tail recursion.
+Most of the time, loops are better than tail recursion.

 ### Head Recursion